metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/simulink.rst

     tab of the "Model Configuration Parameters" dialog (accessible from the "Simulation" menu within Simulink).

-PostProcessing blocks are also supported within Simulink Test Benches; these may run user-specified Python code and will execute after the Simulink simulation completes.
+OpenMETA :ref:`post_processing_blocks` are also supported within Simulink Test Benches; these may run user-specified Python code and will execute after the Simulink simulation completes.